 Our most recent release is directly connected with what we believe will be the new standard for app valuation.
 This includes stats about current installs, disregarding uninstalls, and active users, which tells us the percentage of users that are actually using the app on a daily basis.

-We’ve also added metrics such as sessions per user, which tells you how many time a user opened the app on any given day, and usage time, which is the equivalent of time on site from the web analysis world.
+We’ve also added metrics such as sessions per user, which tells you how many times a user opened the app on any given day, and usage time, which is the equivalent of time on-site from the web analysis world.
 So far we’ve opened up these features to an exclusive group of beta users and the feedback has been phenomenal.
-It’s helped us in refining our features and also gave us a good indication about the high level of accuracy we’ve been able to reach.
+It’s helped us in refining our features and also gave us a good indication of the high level of accuracy we’ve been able to reach.

 Together with our own research that’s based on our stats, this feedback has strengthened our initial prediction about how an app should be measured and evaluated.
 We took a real gamble here and we’re happy to see that it paid off.
 There’s no doubt in my mind that more and more app users – especially the big companies that are making acquisition and advertising decisions – are going to start turning to competitive intelligence data that includes real usage stats.